mutualmobile/react-native-barricade/README.md

 For unit tests and integration tests barricade allows you to easily toggle through each predefined response for a request so tests can cover edge cases thoroughly.

-Similarly, UI tests, such as KIF, can programmatically update selected responses as well, which allows your test suite to cover failure cases as well as the "happy path".

-Take a look at the unit tests for several examples of how unit tests can be implemented utilizing Barricade.

 ## Features